bduggan/leafpad/README.md

 ### How dataset columns are rendered

     - Columns that look like geojson are rendered as geojson
-    - Columns ending in _style are styles applied to the corresponding column
+    - Columns ending in _style or _pt_style are styles applied to the corresponding column
+    - Columns ending in '_icon' are used as text for the icon of a corresponding column
     - Columns ending in _hlstyle are styles used when that layer is highlighted
     - Valid style options are can be found [here](https://leafletjs.com/reference.html#path-option)